open-cogsci/osdoc/content/pages/tutorials/beginner.md

 ## The experiment

-In this tutorial, you will create a gaze-cuing experiment, as introduced by [Friesen and Kingstone (1998)][references].
+In this tutorial, you will create a gaze-cuing experiment as introduced by [Friesen and Kingstone (1998)][references].
 In this experiment, a face is presented in the center of the screen (%FigGazeCuing).
 This face looks either to the right or to the left.
 A target letter (an 'F' or an 'H') is presented to the left or right of the face.
 A distractor stimulus (the letter 'X') is presented on the other side of the face.
 The task is to indicate as quickly as possible whether the target letter is an 'F' or an 'H'.
 In the congruent condition, the face looks at the target.
 In the incongruent condition, the face looks at the distractor.
-As you may have guessed, the typical finding is that participant respond faster in the congruent condition, compared to to the incongruent condition, even though the direction of gaze is not predictive of the target location.
+As you may have guessed, the typical finding is that participant respond faster in the congruent condition than in the incongruent condition, even though the direction of gaze is not predictive of the target location.
 This shows that our attention is automatically guided by other people's gaze, even in situations where this doesn't serve any purpose.
 (And even when the face is just a smiley!)

 %--
 figure: